MapStory/Learning/modules/module6.md

 ##### Managing a Community Initiative Page

-If you have been given Organizer status on a Community Initiative, you click `Manage` on the Community Initiative page to customize basic information about your Community Initiative.
+If you have been given Organizer status on a Community Initiative, click `Manage` on the Community Initiative page to customize basic information about your Community Initiative.

 ![](images/Screen Shot 2019-01-24 at 11.48.18 AM.jpg)\